k98kurz/merkle/readme.md

 that the test suite is thorough.
 The tests are also a form of technical documentation; any questions about the code can likely be answered by reading through them.

+There are a total of 52 tests currently for completed features.

 There are several additional test files that are a combination of an unfinished feature and leftovers from an old project that requires updates.
 Once those are